Javran/ProjectEuler/README.md

 - Also note that the data does not need to be there - we can have a caching mechanism that fetches data on the fly and put it locally for future uses.

+- `ProjectEuler.GetData` works fine except when a new data file is added, we need to somehow force this module to recompile when it is the case.